 The World Bank, too, played a role, helping to bring the conclusions of climate scientists regarding the risks to developing countries of runaway climate change to the attention of a much wider audience.
 Soon after he became president in 2012, Jim Kim lent his authority to the release and promotion of what was soon to become the bank's most downloaded report ever: Turn Down the Heat: Why a 4°C Warmer World Must Be Avoided.
-[66] "Even with the current mitigation commitments and pledges fully implemented, there is roughly a 20 percent likelihood of exceeding 4°C by 2100," the report warned.
+66 "Even with the current http://link.springer.com/article/10.1007%2Fs13412-012-0087-7.